A Class of Functional Inequalities and their Applications to Fourth-Order Nonlinear Parabolic Equations: Functional Inequalities

 \begin{cor} Let $\Omega$ be a bounded convex domain in $\mathbb{R}^N$.
 Then for each $\alpha\in (\frac{(N-1)^2}{2N^2+1}, \frac{3}{2})$ there is a positive number $c=c(\alpha, N)$ such that

 for all $u\in W_\alpha$.

 \end{cor}

 \begin{proof} This corollary is largely contained in \cite{X4}.
-We also refer the reader to (1.38) in \cite{MMS} for a different version of (\ref{dtm1}).
+A different version can be found in \cite{MMS}.
 It is also an easy consequence of our preceding development.
 To see this, note that in this case we have

-If $\alpha=1$, then (\ref{dtm1}) is trivially true.
-If $\alpha>1$, we apply Lemma 2.4.
-The conditions (\ref{222}), (\ref{223}), and (\ref{224}) are equivalent to
+If $\alpha=1$, then \eqref{dtm1} is trivially true.
+If $\alpha>1$, we apply Lemma \ref{l2.4}.
+The conditions \eqref{222}, \eqref{223}, and \eqref{224} are equivalent to

-If $\alpha< 1$, we substitute (\ref{dsa1}) into (\ref{22.38}) to obtain
+If $\alpha< 1$, we substitute \eqref{dsa1} into \eqref{22.38} to obtain

-Obviously, (\ref{1.19}) is true.
-Since $\eta<0$, we see that (\ref{df2}) is also satisfied.
-Plugging (\ref{dsa1}) and (\ref{22.42}) into (\ref{dsa3}), we arrive at
+Obviously, \eqref{1.19} is true.
+Since $\eta<0$, we see that \eqref{df2} is also satisfied.
+Plugging \eqref{dsa1} and \eqref{22.42} into \eqref{dsa3}, we arrive at

-Thus (\ref{dsa3}) holds under our assumptions on $\alpha$.
-We conclude (\ref{dtm1}) from Lemma 2.6.
+Thus \eqref{dsa3} holds under our assumptions on $\alpha$.
+We conclude \eqref{dtm1} from Lemma \ref{l2.6}.

 \end{proof} \begin{cor} Let $\Omega$ be a bounded convex domain in $\mathbb{R}^N$.
 Then there is an $\varepsilon\in[0,\frac{4}{5})$ such that to each $\alpha\in (\frac{1}{2}, 2)$ there corresponds a positive number $c=c(\varepsilon, \alpha) $ with the property